Sienci-Labs/Resources/gsender/gs-additional-features.md

 Many users really love this feature since using a controller is convenient (especially for when you're closer to your machine), inexpensive, and makes certain repetitive actions much easier.
 Common options are Xbox, PlayStation, and other third-party controllers available online.

-To start, connect your joystick to your computer and create a new profile using the ‘Add New Joystick Profile’ button.
-You will be prompted with further instructions on gSender on how to set it up.
-This profile will allow for shortcut assignment in a very similar manner as keyboard shortcuts, while also remembering your particular joystick.
-This will enable you to set up multiple profiles if desired.
+You can select one of the preset and tested profiles or create your own.
+To create your own, connect your joystick to your computer and create a new profile using the ‘Add New Gamepad Profile’ button.
+This will enable you to set up multiple profiles if desired, for different controllers, as they each have their own unique ID.

-If you run into difficulty with getting a particular joystick set up in gSender, consider searching for documentation provided by the manufacturer (for example, <a href="https://support.xbox.com/en-CA/help/hardware-network/controller/connect-xbox-wireless-controller-to-pc" target="_blank" rel="noopener">Xbox</a> or <a href="https://www.playstation.com/en-ca/support/hardware/ps4-pair-dualshock-4-wireless-with-pc-or-mac/" target="_blank" rel="noopener">PlayStation</a>).
+If you run into difficulty with getting a particular joystick set up in gSender, consider searching for documentation provided by the manufacturer (for example, <a href="https://support.xbox.com/en-CA/help/hardware-network/controller/connect-xbox-wireless-controller-to-pc">Xbox</a> or <a href="https://www.playstation.com/en-ca/support/hardware/ps4-pair-dualshock-4-wireless-with-pc-or-mac/">PlayStation</a>).
 Some joysticks may also require drivers to be downloaded so your computer can read the signals that the joystick sends out.

 ![](/_images/_gsender/_features/_shortcuts/gs_fe_sh_gamepad-add.png){.aligncenter .size-full}